 Zhang, Z., Li, J., Liu, F., & Miao, Z. (2016).
 Hong Kong and Canadian students experiencing a new participatory culture: A teacher professional training project undergirded by new media literacies.
 Teaching and Teacher Education, 59, 146–158. https://doi.org/10.1016/j.tate.2016.05.017

 We are grateful for the feedback and comments from the 86 educators participating in these two e-courses, and the four institutions working together to create these cross-border OPD.
 This study was conducted within the project “Relevant assessment and pedagogies for inclusive digital education”, financed from the Erasmus+ Programme of the European Union, within KA226—Partnerships for Digital Education Readiness.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 This study was conducted within the project “Relevant assessment and pedagogies for inclusive digital education”, financed from the Erasmus + Programme of the European Union, within KA226—Partnerships for Digital Education Readiness.
 Erasmus+, KA203 Strategic Partnerships for higher education.
 The sole responsibility for the content of this article lies with the authors.
 It does not necessarily reflect the opinion of the European Union.

 The authors declare that they do not have any competing interests.